which has roots in the most distant past and climbs toward the infinite future".

 Enrolment at Howick Primary School

-Children at the Montessori Unit are enrolled both with the Trust and with Howick Primary School.
-A copy of the School’s Ministry of Education Enrolment Form will be sent to you.
-This is a triplicate form and therefore only available in hard copy.
+Children at the Montessori Unit are enrolled with Howick Primary School.
+A copy of the School’s Ministry of Education Enrolment Form will be sent to you on request.
 A copy is also available from the school office – to where the form should be returned.

 Starting School - a guide to Montessori @ Howick Primary.

-You can download the guide - or one can be posted to you with your school starter pack.
+A starting school guide will be posted to you with your school starter pack.